HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_guillerm_gabrielle/index.md

 ## Autres publications

-Gabrielle Guillerm, Caption of Petit Catéchisme (1815).
+Caption of Petit Catéchisme (1815).
 In *Religion and the American West: Belief, Violence, and Resilience from 1800 to Today*.
 Edited by Jessica Lauren Nelson.
 University of New Mexico Press, September 2023.

 ## Interventions orales récentes